terrafirma2021/Yamaha-DataLogger/README.md

 #### Description:
 The Yamaha DataLogger is an ESP32-based device designed to convert data received from the k-line into Canbus ODB2 standard.
 This functionality enables compatibility with various apps like RaceChrono, Realdash, and Torque.

+#### Added Files:
-Added Ecu Emulator for testing
+- Added Ecu Emulator for testing
+- Added Torque app PID.csv

 #### Supported PIDs: